xperseguers/php_excel/README.md

 ## Description

-This extension uses libXl library to provide API for generating or parsing all Excel files.
+This extension uses libXL library to provide API for generating or parsing all Excel files.

 `libxl` is a high-performance mechanism for working with Excel files and is